Marcel Jones

-Marcel Jones (born September 4, 1988) is a former American football offensive tackle.
-He was selected in the seventh round, 234th overall, by the Saints in the 2012 NFL Draft and On July 2, 2012, Jones signed a four-year deal with the Saints.
+Marcel Jones (born September 4, 1988) is an American former football offensive tackle.
+He was selected in the seventh round, 234th overall, by the Saints in the 2012 NFL draft.
 He played college football at Nebraska.

+Early life

 Jones attended Trevor G. Browne High School in Phoenix, Arizona, where he played basketball, track (threw shot put & discus) coached by Head Throws Coach Scott Miller, and was an academic standout.
 Due to injuries, he played only one year of varsity high school football.
-He now works full time at Kiewit Corporation.

 Professional career

 New Orleans Saints

-Jones was drafted in the seventh round of the 2012 NFL Draft by the New Orleans Saints.
-On September 8, 2012, he was placed on season-ending injured reserve due to a knee injury.
+Jones was drafted in the seventh round of the 2012 NFL draft by the New Orleans Saints.
+On July 2, 2012, he signed a four-year deal with the Saints.
+On September 8, 2012, Jones was placed on season-ending injured reserve due to a knee injury.
 Jones spent the 2013 season on the Saints' practice squad.
 On January 14, 2014, he signed a reserve/future contract with the Saints.
 On August 30, 2014, he was cut by the Saints.